Lindakol/PDP/README.md

 # PDP
   The repository holds the code created as part of a course for my MSc programme.
+  A simple framework for the actor pattern has been implemented in C and there is a problem specific code that used the framework.

     Spread of parapoxvirus